4 Best Types of Grout for a Shower: Explained & Compared

 Fill in the gaps using a trowel and have a damp sponge for cleaning away epoxy residue

-You’ll want to have a damp sponge handy so you can clean away any epoxy residue from the towels.
+I recommend having a damp sponge handy so you can clean away any epoxy residue from the towels.

-3. How to Choose the Right Grout Color
+# How to Choose the Right Grout Color

-That’s not to say you can’t won’t or shouldn’t use sanded or cement grout, but these types of grout may be more suitable when installing floors or closing large gaps (greater than ⅛ inch) between tile joints.
+I’m not saying you can’t or shouldn’t use sanded or cement grout, but the material is more suitable when installing floors or closing large gaps (greater than â…› inch) between tile joints.

 So, how do you go about choosing the right grout color?
-Here are some suggestions!
+Here are some suggestions.

 Match the Tile & Grout Color

-It sounds simple enough, but by matching the grout color to the tile color, you’ll create a cohesive and more spacious finish, all while drawing attention to other areas, like the bathroom mirror, the sink fixture, the linens, or wall décor.
+It sounds simple enough, but by matching the grout color to the tile color, you’ll create a cohesive and more spacious finish, all while drawing attention to other areas, like the bathroom mirror, the sink fixture, the linens, or the wall décor.

 blue tiles with blue grout